Bilinear Recovery using Adaptive Vector-AMP: Numerical Simulations

 using alternating minimization.
 For WSS-TLS, we used oracle knowledge of $\gamma_w$, oracle tuning of the regularization parameter $\lambda$, and code from the authors' website.

-For our second experiment, we tested algorithm robustness to non-zero mean in $\Abf(\bbf)$, since this is a known issue with many AMP algorithms \cite{Rangan:TIT:16a,Caltagirone:ISIT:14,Vila:ICASSP:15}.
+For our second experiment, we tested algorithm robustness to non-zero mean in $\Abf(\bbf)$\footnote{\textb{For the simpler case where $\bbf$ is known and the objective is to recover $\cbf$ from $\ybf=\Abf\cbf + \wbf$, modifications of AMP that temporarily remove the mean from $\Abf$ have been proposed\cite{Vila:ICASSP:15}.
+However, it is not clear how to extend this approach to the bilinear problem of recovering $\bbf$ and $\cbf$ from $\ybf=\Abf(\bbf)\cbf+\wbf$. }}, since this is a known issue with many AMP algorithms \cite{Rangan:TIT:16a,Caltagirone:ISIT:14,Vila:ICASSP:15}.
 For this, we fixed the sampling ratio at $M/N=0.6$, drew the elements of $\{\Abf_i\}_{i=1}^{Q}$ from i.i.d.\ $\normal(\mu,1)$, and drew the elements of $\Ab_0$ from i.i.d.\ $\normal(\mu,20)$. \Figref{csmu_Amean} reports the median NMSE versus mean $\mu$, and shows that BAd-VAMP is much more robust to $\mu>0$ than the other tested AMP algorithms as well as WSS-TLS.

+\textb{\Figref{csmu_time} shows the runtime of the algorithms in \Figref{csmu_iid}.
+Our implementation used MATLAB (R2015b) on an RHEL workstation with an 8-core Intel i7 processor.
+Although, for WSS-TLS, we used a grid-search to optimize $\lambda$ in \eqref{WSSTLS}, \Figref{csmu_time} only shows the runtime of WSS-TLS after $\lambda$ was chosen. \Figref{csmu_time} shows BAd-VAMP running much faster than lifted VAMP and WSS-TLS, and slightly slower than PBiGAMP.}